-2.1 ADQ14 AFE block diagram
+2.1 AFE block diagram

-The analog front-end setup for ADQ14 found in Figure 2.
+The analog front-end setup for ADQ7DC is found in Figure 2.

-DESCRIPTION USER COMMAND REF а The analog input is terminated 50 ohms to GND b On ADQ14DC-VG, the gain can be set in a discrete number of steps.
-By requesting a certain range, the closest available setting is activated.
-The actual range that is set is returned to the user.
-Note that the compensation has to be done in the software.
-Changing the input range requires a settling time of 1 s.
-SetInputRange 2.1 С Set a DC offset for better using the signal range when the signal is unipolar.
-Changing the DC offset requires a settling time of 1 s.
-SetAdjustableBias 2.2 d The gain and offset is calibrated using a 32 MHz -1dBFS sine wave signal.
-The digital compensation corrects the offset and the gain at this frequency.
-The user can access this block to set a different gain and offset.
-Note that this is a digital gain and offset adjustment and not the same as selecting analog input range in the -VG option.
+DESCRIPTION USER COMMAND REF а The analog input is terminated 50 ohms to GND. b Switching between 1 and 2 channels.
+Load the correct firmware using ADQ7 updater tool.
+This will set the input switch.
+The input switch can also be controlled by a software command for disconnecting the input.
+Note that this command do not change the ADQ7 from 1 to 2 channels acquisition.
+SetAfeSwitch 2.1 С Set a DC-offset for better using the signal range when the signal is unipolar.
+Changing the DC-offset requires a settling time of 1 s.
+SetAdjustableBias 2.2 d The gain and offset are calibrated at DC.
+The digital compensation corrects the offset and the gain at this condition.
+The user can access this function to set a different gain and offset.
 SetGainAndOffset 2.3